Begin to Knit

 We’ll move step by step, with time to ask questions and practice.

 Materials are included.
-Each participant will receive a pair of Clover bamboo knitting needles (US 6) and enough yarn to complete their piece and continue working at home.
+Each participant will receive a pair of wooden LYKKE knitting needles (US 6) and enough yarn to complete their piece and continue working at home.

 Class size: limited to 5